-These forms authorize nonparent caregivers to enroll a child in school and make education- related decisions.
-Only the Caregiver Authorization form, letter from CA, and/or a court order confirms a student is in the state's custody and eligible for the foster care-related resources discussed in this guide.
+These forms authorize nonparent caregivers to enroll a student in school and make education-related decisions.
+However, only the Caregiver Authorization form, School Notification form and court order confirm a student is in the state's custody and eligible for the foster care-related resources discussed in this guide.